andylolu2/llm-ol/README.md

 # End-to-End Ontology Learning with Large Language Models

-This is source code of 'End-to-End Ontology Learning with Large Language Models' paper.
+This is the source code of 'End-to-End Ontology Learning with Large Language Models' paper.

 ## Repository structure